Allegations Against Foster Carers

 SCOPE OF THIS CHAPTER

 All children are entitled to the same level and standard of protection from harm including those receiving services from statutory or other agencies.
-For this reason, enquiries and investigations relating to children in receipt of such services must be dealt with under Merton Safeguarding Children Board.
+For this reason, enquiries and investigations relating to children in receipt of such services must be dealt with under Merton Safeguarding Children Partnership.

 Allegations or suspicions that a foster carer has caused Significant Harm to a child will be investigated thoroughly, speedily and sensitively under those procedures and will involve open and honest communication with and support to all those affected.